 February 20, 2019

-In fact, WHO says that while outdoor pollution kills an estimated three million people per year, indoor pollution kills 4.3 million.
+But it might not be as "safe" as we once thought.
+The World Health Organization reports that while outdoor pollution kills an estimated three million people per year, indoor pollution kills a staggering 4.3 million.

-So while you may have already filled your apartment with detoxifying indoor plants and high-tech air purifiers to make sure you’re breathing the cleanest air possible, Ikea just launched a product that doesn’t come at high-tech prices and doesn’t require a green thumb.
+So while you may have already filled your apartment with air-cleaning indoor plants, diffusers and air purifiers to make sure you’re breathing the cleanest air possible, Ikea just launched a home product that doesn’t come at high-tech prices and doesn’t require a green thumb.

-While these curtains will take about a year to hit shelves, Well and Good reports, this new fabric technology can be applied to any textile.
-So, other items in your home — like your couch and bedspread — could one day be cleaning the air, too.
+While the curtains will take about a year to hit shelves, Well and Good reports, this new fabric technology can be applied to any material — so other fabrics in the home could one day be scrubbing the unhealthiness out of the air.

 Learn more about the curtains in the video below.